 Botnets are networks of compromised systems, to which your computer, unbeknownst to you, is attached.
 These allow cyber criminals to smuggle so-called bots onto your system and utilize your resources.
 In this manner, third parties can not only gain access to sensitive files but also use your computer for illegal purposes without your knowledge.

 Illegal crypto-mining harnesses the resources of other systems to maximize cryptocurrency mining.

 What Kind of Damage Can Malware Cause?

 In general, malware can cause the following problems:

 Encrypt or delete files

 Ransomware in particular is known for encrypting your files without your knowledge.
-This results in a loss of access to important data, which can only be reversed through paying a sizable ransom.
+This results in a loss of access to important data, which can only be reversed by paying a sizable ransom.
 Many other kinds of malware can and do delete, steal, or otherwise misuse files on your system.

 Collect bank data and passwords

 Spyware, phishing, and other types of malware secretly attempt to gain access to your most sensitive data.
 These include passwords, with which hackers can gain access to your accounts, as well as banking information and credit card numbers.

 Often, the first symptom of a malware infection is a drop in your system's performance.
 Should your computer suddenly be much slower than usual, chances are that a program is misusing your system's resources for its own purposes, such as illegal crypto mining.

 How Do I Know if My Device Is Infected?

 Depending on the type of malware that has infected your system, it can be difficult to determine if your system has been infected without having special software to do this.
 With the exception of the multiple pop-up ads associated with adware, most types of malware rely on remaining unnoticed for as long as possible, since, in this manner, they can maximize the theft of your data and/or resources.
 There are, however, some symptoms of a malware infection: